 The Skillet: In 2020, iconoclast chef Matty Matheson teamed up with product design firm Castor to start an eponymous cookware line.
-The debut piece is this sleek 10-inch cast-iron pan and lid.
+The debut piece is this sleek 10-inch cast-iron pan and lid (11.25-inch diameter, weighs 8.5 pounds without the lid and 17 with it).
 It’s got an extra-long handle, an extended lip for basting (a design element you won’t find elsewhere) and a minimalist look that belies the man behind it.
-It’s a buzzy piece of cookware that is currently sold out, but expect them to start taking more orders soon.
-Be aware that while it’s designed in Canada and the signature pan of a Canadian chef, these are manufactured in China and we don’t have full specs on them yet (like the weight).
+It’s a buzzy piece of cookware that was consistently sold out for a couple years, but now it seems you’ve got a better chance of them being in stock.
+Be aware that while it’s designed in Canada and the signature pan of a Canadian chef, these are manufactured in China.

 Heritage: A private label brand from Walmart, made in China

 The Skillet: By far the cheapest cast-iron skillet on this list, and it’s no secret why.
 Ozark Trail pans are manufactured in China, have no design frills (flat handle, minuscule pour spouts) and are the heaviest model here (this skillet weighs 10 pounds, which leads us to believe they are mass produced with little to no refining after the fact).
 The price is the only reason to buy these over Lodge.